 Neel Temperature (TN):

 The temperature at which the electrons in an antiferromagnetic metal lose their alternating spin alignments and they become paramagnetic.
 This means they will be able to align in the same direction as an external magnetic field.
-It occurs because there is enough thermal entropy at this temperature that the spin orientations between unpaired electrons on adjacent atoms can be disrupted.
+It occurs because there is enough thermal energy at this temperature that the spin orientations between unpaired electrons on adjacent atoms can be disrupted.

 Network covalent bond: